-1. This Ruling considers the income tax treatment of crypto-assets received by employees as part of their regular remuneration.
-The commentary discusses when crypto-assets will be treated as part of an employee's salary or wages and, therefore, be subject to PAYE.
+- 1. This Ruling amends and replaces a previous Ruling (BR PUB 19/01) which considered the income tax treatment of crypto-assets received by employees as part of their regular remuneration.
+The income tax treatment in that Ruling is still correct.
+However, the Commissioner is aware that some aspects of the arrangement ruled on and its commentary may be inconsistent with employment law (including, relevantly, the Wages Protection Act 1983 and the Minimum Wage Act 1983). - 2.
+The commentary discusses when crypto-assets will be treated as part of an employee's salary or wages (for tax purposes) and, therefore, be subject to PAYE.
 It also discusses the implications arising from crypto-asset payments being subject to PAYE (such as potentially affecting an employee's student loan repayments, Kiwisaver, and Working for Families entitlements).
 Payments of crypto-assets not subject to PAYE will be fringe benefits and subject to FBT.